-Have you ever found that your business development stalls?
+Have you ever found that your business development suddenly stalls?
 Understanding some of the business development problems and signals showing things are about to stall can save you trouble and improve your portfolio.
-So, here are 9 red flags of business development problems on the way.
+So, here are 9 red flags that signal business development problems are on the way.

 1. You’ve just finished a big deal/project/assignment

 Yes, you know the sort of big deal, it’s taken up all of your attention for at least a month and a gap in your pipeline opens up.